 - Groove Music: The Art and Culture of the Hip-Hop DJ – By Mark Katz

 - On The Record – by Luke Crisell

-This informative and practical books are not only helpful for DJs but anyone who loves music or wishes to learn more about modern DJing techniques.
+This informative and practical books are not only helpful for DJs but anyone who loves music or wishes to learn more about the music industry, DJ culture, electronic music, dance music, and modern DJing techniques.

 DJing for Dummies

 Do you often find yourself feeling like a fish out of water when it comes to playing the music for your gigs?

 The book, DJing for Dummies is a great starting point to teach you all the basics of becoming a mobile DJ.